How to Create a Trading Strategy?

 technical indicators on stock price

-its the same with technical indicators, some indicator that you come up with unlikely to work, because other people wont trade based on that indicator, so there is no one to support the price movement. so the price wont move as you expect it. so if you wanna use a indicator you have to pick something that most people know of and uses. something like RSI, Bollinger Bands, VWAP, Moving Averages these are very popular indicators and used by most of the traders, so if you can find some recurring patterns with these indicators you can make a strategy out of it.
+it’s the same with technical indicators, some indicators you come up with are unlikely to work because other people won’t trade based on that indicator, so there is no one to support the price movement. so the price won’t move as you expect it. so if you want to use an indicator, you must pick something that most people know and use. something like RSI, Bollinger Bands, VWAP, and Moving Averages are very popular indicators and used by most traders, so if you can find some recurring patterns with these indicators you can make a strategy out of it.

 You can explore various timeframes to search for patterns.
 The big picture, or higher timeframe, indicates where prices are heading, while shorter timeframes reveal how they’re moving.
 By combining all of these perspectives, you can develop a wide range of trading strategies.